-1.14 Who developed Coconut?
+1.1.14 Who developed Coconut?

 Evan Hubinger is an undergraduate student studying mathematics and computer science at Harvey Mudd College.
-You can find him on LinkedIn at https://www.linkedin.com/in/ehubinger.
+He can be reached by asking a question on Coconut's Gitter chat room, through email at evanjhub@gmail.com, or on LinkedIn.